Israel expands ground assault into Gaza as fears rise over airstrikes near crowded hospitals

 Hamas’ military wing said its militants clashed with Israeli troops who entered the northwest Gaza Strip with small arms and anti-tank missiles.
 Palestinian militants have continued firing rockets into Israel, including toward its commercial hub, Tel Aviv.

-President Joe Biden emphasized to Netanyahu in a call Sunday "the need to immediately and significantly" increase the entry of humanitarian aid, the U.S. said.
+The increase in aid trucks came after U.S. President Joe Biden emphasized to Netanyahu "the need to immediately and significantly" increase the entry of humanitarian aid, the U.S. said.

-Israeli authorities said they would soon let in more aid but did not specify how much.
-Elad Goren, the head of civil affairs at COGAT, the Israeli defense body responsible for Palestinian civilian affairs, also said Israel had opened two water lines in southern Gaza within the past week.
+Israel also opened two water lines in southern Gaza within the past week, according to the Israeli military body responsible for Palestinian civilian affairs.
 The Associated Press could not independently verify that either line was functioning.

+Communications were restored to most of Gaza's 2.3 million people Sunday more than a day without phone and internet services.

 Meanwhile, crowded hospitals in northern Gaza came under growing threat.
-The U.N. said Monday that strikes hit near Gaza City's Shifa and Al-Quds hospitals and the Indonesian hospital in northern Gaza in recent days.
+Strikes hit near Gaza City's Shifa and Al Quds hospitals and the Indonesian hospital in northern Gaza in recent days, the U.N. and residents said Monday.

 About 20,000 people were sheltering at Nasser Hospital in the southern city of Khan Younis, emergency director Dr. Mohammed Qandeel said.